 - nutritional yeast

 It is essential to read the labels on all of these foods, as some may not be fortified with vitamin B-12.
 For those who are already B-12 deficient, supplemental B-12 in the form of capsules or injections may be required.
+B-12 supplements are available to buy online.

 A vitamin B-12 deficiency can have severe consequences for a person's health.
 Common problems associated with vitamin B-12 deficiency include anemia, certain neurological disorders, and reduced growth and healing.